nextdeveloper-nl/generator/docs/core_module.md

 All api routes are defined here.
 For further information about defining routes and handling http requests, please visit; https://laravel.com/docs/routing

 #### 6.9.
 Jobs
 Queueable scheduled jobs are placed here.
 A job related to a group should be contained in its own folder and should be encapsulated under PlusClouds\${ModuleName}\Jobs\ ${Group} namespace.
-A job implementation should also extend AbstractJob (PlusClouds\Core\Jobs\AbstractJob) and should implement ShouldQueue interface.
+A job implementation should also extend AbstractJob ( NextDeveloper\Commons\Jobs\AbstractJob) and should implement ShouldQueue interface.
 The following code snippet can be used as a guideline;

 ```
 <?php